2025–2026 Philippine anti-corruption protests: September 30

 On September 30, students from Bulacan State University held the protest "Kick Back Kontra Korap".
 The march began at their main campus and passed by the Bulacan Capitol and Malolos City Hall but was cut short before reaching the office of First District Representative Danilo Domingo.
 The students called on Governor Daniel Fernando and Mayor Christian Natividad to support demands for justice for flood victims, pointing to alleged irregularities in flood control projects linked to DPWH.
 Nearly one thousand students joined the rally.

 October 4

 Thousands of teachers staged a classroom walkout to protest the corruption in government infrastructure projects.
 Protesters criticized the militarization of school campuses, low wages for teachers, and the government leaving classrooms and flood control projects unfinished.
 The Alliance of Concerned Teachers called for an increase in teachers' salaries, raising the budget for education, and the prosecution of corrupt government officials.
+Attendees of TWICE's This Is For concert at the Philippine Arena in Bulacan were also chanting "Ikulong na yan mga kurakot" before the concert proper.

 October 6

 On October 6, students from De La Salle University staged a walkout in front of St. La Salle Hall where more than 1,500 participated.
 Organizers included the University Student Government, Lasallians Against Corruption, and the university chapter of Anakbayan.
 Teddy Casiño became one of the speakers of the mobilization.
+In Miagao, Iloilo more than 800 students, faculty, and staff participated in the walkout led by the Pamatan-on Kontra Korapsyon (PAKK), groups called for accountability and greater budget for education.